The Kent Website since 1999

 Ightham Mote - A historic house in an iconic location.
 The grounds are an attraction in themselves The house offers a great historical insight into architecture generally and the fixtures and fitting of a historic house.
 It is possible to get there by public transport but it takes a bit of organising.
 Ivy Hatch, Sevenoaks, TN15 0NT.

 Kent Life - One of our favorite attractions, a working farm, brilliant family day out and a refuge for everything connected to Kentish farming.
 Based on the original Sandling Farm which stood on the site for over 500 years.
-Kent Life, Lock Lane, Sandling, Maidstone, ME14 3AU.
+Lock Lane, Sandling, Maidstone, ME14 3AU.

 Kent Maritime Heritage Trail - See Kent in the context of a regional story linking Kent and Medway with the Nord Pas de Calais.
 The trail is a 325-mile long tour of a coastline that highlights the 3,000 years of history which has united and at times divided France and England.